-Suprijandani1, Yolla Prisma Anggraeni^{2}, Imam Thohari3, Irwan Sulistio4, Slamet Wardoyo5
+Yolla Prisma Anggraeni (CA)1, Suprijandani2, Imam Thohari3, Irwan Sulistio4

-Department of Environmental Health, Poltekkes Kemenkes Surabaya, Indonesia Corresponding author: yollaprisma21@gmail.com
+1234Environmental Health Department of Polytechnic Kemenkes Surabaya

-ABSTRACT
+Email: yollaprisma21@gmail.com

-Bubonic plague is an infectious disease that can be transmitted through rodents and vectors.
-The flea is the main vector of bubonic plague, Xenopsylla cheopis.
-Bubonic plague is a reemerging disease, a disease that can reappear at any time.
-The bubonic plague control program is to carry out surveillance activities periodically both in the focus area and outside the focus.
-The purpose of this study was to describe the density of rat and flea fauna in the bubonic plague observation area of Pasuruan Regency.
-This data was obtained from surveillance activities conducted by BBTKLPP Surabaya in Pasuruan Regency.
-This type of research used descriptive research which could be seen from the time side of the data to be studied including retrospective cohort research methods.
-The variables of this study were rat density, flea density, trap success, general density index of flea, special index of flea.
-Data analysis used univariate analysis or descriptive analysis with data centering measures.
-The results showed that surveillance activities for five years from 2018 to 2022 conducted by BBTKLPP Surabaya in Pasuruan Regency were carried out in three locations, namely home, garden and forest areas.
-The most common rat caught was in the house area with the type of Rattus tanezumi.
-Meanwhile, the most flea found from the sweeping of rats were Xenopsylla cheopis.
-This condition could potentially lead to the transmission of bubonic plague and other diseases through rats and flea due to the presence of rats and flea in direct contact with humans.
-The density of rats and mice that are found in the home area or easily in direct contact with humans has the potential for transmission of bubonic plague and other diseases.
+ABSTRACT.Bubonic plague is an infectious disease that can be transmitted by rodents and vectors.
+The main vector of bubonic plague is the flea Xenopsylla cheopis.
+Bubonic plague is a re-emerging disease, meaning that it can reappear at any time.
+The bubonic plague control program is to conduct regular surveillance activities both in the focus area and outside the focus area.
+The purpose of this study was to describe the density of rat and flea fauna in bubonic plague surveillance areas in Pasuruan Regency.
+These data were obtained from surveillance activities conducted by BBTKLPP Surabaya in Pasuruan Regency.
+The type of research is descriptive.
+The data to be studied is included in the retrospective cohort research method.
+The variables of this study were trap success, general density index of larvae, special index of larvae.
+Univariate analysis with data centering measures was used for data analysis.
+The results of the research from 2018 to 2022 conducted by BBTKLPP Surabaya in Pasuruan Regency were conducted in three locations, namely houses, gardens, and forests.
+The most common rat caught was in the home area with the species Rattus tanezumi.
+Meanwhile, the most common flea found during the sweeping was Xenopsylla cheopis.
+This condition has the potential to transmit bubonic plague and other diseases through rats and fleas through direct contact with humans.
+The density of rats and fleas found in the home environment or in contact with humans.